cdotyone/local-stack-lambda-hello/README.md

 docker-compose up
 ```

-In another terminal or powershell run:
+in another terminal or powershell run:

 ```
 terraform init